sheehan/job-dsl-gradle-example/README.md

 `./gradlew test` runs the specs.

 [JobScriptsSpec](src/test/groovy/com/dslexample/JobScriptsSpec.groovy)
 will loop through all DSL files and make sure they don't throw any exceptions when processed.

-## Debug XML

-`./gradlew debugXml -Dpattern=jobs/**/*Jobs.groovy` runs the DSL and writes the XML output to files to `build/debug-xml`.
+All XML output files are written to `build/debug-xml`.
 This can be useful if you want to inspect the generated XML before check-in.

 ## Seed Job